lock page (2)

 Andreas Kurzlechner

-Second generation Altsteiner, graduated from high school in 1995, board member of the Altsteiner Association and the Scholarship Foundation
+Second-generation Altsteiner, obtained Abitur in 1995, member of the board of the Altsteiner Association and the Scholarship Foundation

-“For me, stone was a feeling of security and growth – growing up.
+“For me, Stein meant a sense of security and growth—coming of age.
 The feeling of being part of a community.
-Everything I learned in Stein helped me enormously later on.”
+Everything I learned at Stein helped me immensely later on.”

-To the blog article: “Stein proudly presents: Andreas Kurzlechner
+To the blog post: “Stein proudly presents: Andreas Kurzlechner«

 Markus Koch

-“For me, Stein is not just a family.
-The small classes and the intensive contact with the pupils make Stein unique.
-Therefore: definitely Stein.”
+“For me, Stein is more than just a family.
+The small class sizes and close interaction with the students are what make Stein unique.
+That’s why: Stein, without a doubt.”

-To the blog article: “Stein proudly presents: Markus Koch
+To the blog post: »Stein proudly presents: Markus Koch«

 Lucas Hunold